 As per the ongoing trends, the face of India’s office sector is evolving at a rapid pace.
-From urbanization of Indian cities to the upcoming of premium green buildings to the rise of megastructures to the introduction of various policies favoring the growth of strong commercial real estate industry, a number of factors continue to drive the segment’s growth.
+From urbanization of Indian cities to the upcoming of premium green buildings to the rise of megastructures to the introduction of various policies favoring the growth of the strong commercial real estate industry, a number of factors continue to drive the segment’s growth.

 Owing to these factors and rising investor interest in the Indian market, the country has witnessed a strong growth of offices during the year 2018.
 By the end of 2018, the total office leasing all across was recorded to be over 32 million sq ft.
 In fact, the growth of the office sector until 2020 is predicted to be really strong.
 This year, India will also see the announcements and subsequent listings of a number of real estate investment trusts (REITs).
 This will push the real estate industry in a new era and will assist in the development of more high-quality Grade A offices.

 With the growing amount of leasing and investors’ activity, the office segment once dominated by information technology (IT/ITES) sector companies is now witnessing leasing by non-IT companies from other sectors.
 Hence, BFSI, consultancy business, telecom, healthcare, biotech, real estate construction, e-commerce, and co-working service providers are actively taking up spaces.

 The increase in demand from non-IT clients across cities is evident from the changing pattern in occupier distribution being observed.